Set libvirt/QEMU 9pfs's umask using fmode and dmode

 There are a few values that might need to be tweaked depending on your VM:

-• device/bus and device/addr - I added the filesystem via the libvirt interface as normal, wrote down the bus and slot, deleted the normal share, and then used the values here.
-There might be a cleaner way of doing this but I didn’t spend a lot of time experimenting.
+- I added the filesystem via the libvirt interface as normal, wrote down the bus and slot, deleted the normal share, and then used the values here.
+There might be a cleaner way of doing this but I didn’t spend a lot of time experimenting.- Note: If you later add another virtual device to this VM, libvirt won’t know to avoid reusing the bus/addr since it’s not part of the normal XML.

-• fmode/dmode - At this point, these should be self-explanatory.
+- At this point, these should be self-explanatory.
 It is critically important to have a leading “0” on the values as QEMU interprets them as base-10 otherwise.

 AppArmor Will Ruin Your Day

 If you try to start the VM after making the above edits, you’ll likely encounter an error saying “Permission denied.”
 On Ubuntu, this is caused by AppArmor blocking the VM from accessing your host shared directory.
 I talk about how/why this happens in a different post and go through some details.
-The short (and unfortunately hacky) solution is to edit etc/apparmor.d/abstractions/libvirt-qemu and add the following line:
+The short (and unfortunately hacky) solution is to edit etc/apparmor.d/abstractions/libvirt-qemu

 "/path/to/share/{,**}" rw